Leviathan (DC Comics): Second incarnation

-In the wake of DC Rebirth, Leviathan had been revamped to be the creation of Doctor Dedalus alongside the Spyral covert agency to act as its counterpart.
-Professor Netz knew after the Second World War, that the only real enemy of mankind would be man himself and upon the somber realization that he would not live forever, he opted to fabricate the twin clandestine operations, each one working the specified fields aligned with their own moral factors and professions; his way of ensuring his own immortality even after succumbing to Alzheimer's.
-Sometime after he faded into the shadows as Spyral's mysterious director.
-The daughter of infamous international ecoterrorist Ra's Al Ghul, Talia al Ghul, would come to commandeer the Leviathan organization for her own purposes, having boasted of creating the pan-global cartel all her own.
+In continuity following DC Rebirth, Leviathan was founded by Doctor Dedalus alongside Spyral.
+Professor Netz knew after the Second World War, that the only real enemy of mankind would be man himself and upon the somber realization that he would not live forever, he opted to fabricate the twin clandestine operations, each one working the specified fields aligned with their own moral factors and professions; his way of ensuring his own immortality even after his death.
+Sometime after, Netz faded into the shadows as Spyral's mysterious director.
+Talia al Ghul came to commandeer the Leviathan organization for her own purposes.